terraform-aviatrix-modules/terraform-aviatrix-mc-transit-peering-advanced/README.md

 key | default | value
 :---|:---|:---
-enable_peering_over_private_network | false | Enable to use a private circuit for setting up peering excluded_cidrs | [] | list of excluded cidrs.
+as_path_prepend | false | Toggle to true to enable AS Path prepending for all peerings prepend_length | 1 | Amount of times AS Path is prepended enable_peering_over_private_network | false | Enable to use a private circuit for setting up peering excluded_cidrs | [] | list of excluded cidrs.
 This will be applied to all peerings on both sides.
 If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. enable_single_tunnel_mode | false | Enable single tunnel mode.
 Will be applied to all peerings.
 If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module.